 I was finding people that were getting placed, the reward of that success, how that makes you feel when you do something well, it remains very rewarding.

-BOB: Did that surprise you?
+BOBBY: Did that surprise you?
 I mean, you were an Art History grad!

 ALEXIS: It did because I never grew up having an interest in my father’s business.

-BOB: It’s very interesting to me that you went from New York City art to recruiting and packaging.
+BOBBY: It’s very interesting to me that you went from New York City art to recruiting and packaging.
 That’s like Banksy joining an accounting firm!